mymaor89/DataHack2019-Armis-Solution/README.md

 ## What are the things in this repo
 ### Overview
 There are three parts to the code.
-- feature exploration
+- feature exploration: We used groupby in order to aggregate the data by device ID\network ID.
+We checked the corraletion between the different variables, so we were able to delete unnecessary columns.
-- extract features
+- extract features: We defined the function which will be responsible to detected the anomaly
-- submission
+- submission: Submission of the results and receiving the score

 ## Quick reproduce of the results
 As long as the leaderboard is working you can run this code and it will actually submit the result

-The printout should be:
+### The printout should be:

 ```
 {'member': 'Data Sniffers', 'rank': 8, 'score': 0.8486555135349111}